9 Ways to Warm up Your Apartment If You Don’t Control the Thermostat

 Install a door sweep.

 If you’re nervous about putting holes in the door to install a permanent sweep, there’s an easy and affordable alternative: draft stoppers.
-Unlike door sweeps, these aren’t permanent; they’re basically long, heavy pillows that help block warm air from escaping (or cold air from getting in).
-While you can buy one for about $20, you can also make a DIY version by rolling up towels to place at the bottom of doors.
+Unlike door sweeps, these aren’t at all permanent; they’re basically long, heavy pillows that help block warm air from escaping (or cold air from getting in).
+While you can buy one for about $20, you can also make a DIY version by rolling up a few towels to place at the bottom of doors.

 Add weatherstripping.